noi-ph/editorials/editorials/2023/tama-practice/all-sems/index.md

 </details>

 <details class="proof"><summary>Alternate Proof</summary>
-(This requires a bit of calculus, so feel free to skip if you don't understand it.)
+(This requires a bit of calculus, so feel free to skip it if you don't understand it.)

 Define $f(x)$ the same as before, so that
 $$f'(x) = 2\sum_{i=1}^n (x - v_i).$$